 The first act of this series pilot episode left me in complete astonishment that what I was seeing was an actual television show, similar to how I felt during the Disney+ series The Mandalorian Season 2; as we’re given stunning block-buster-level visuals effects.
 The first episode of The Falcon and The Winter Soldier exceeds WandaVision’s questionable CG work by miles, truly reaching film-level quality with its digital assets and intensive fight sequences.

-It’s quite obvious from its pilot episode that the musical choices throughout The Falcon and The Winter Soldier is going to be very similar to the Captain America franchise, with the utilisation of patriotic beats being played for The Falcons scenes and the mysterious aura tune for Bucky Barnes from Captain America: The Winter Soldier.
+It’s quite obvious from its pilot episode that the musical choices throughout the series will be very similar to the Captain America franchise, with the utilisation of patriotic beats being played for The Falcons scenes and the mysterious aura tune for Bucky Barnes from Captain America: The Winter Soldier.

 From its grounded tone to its more reality-focussed story, The Falcon and The Winter Soldier has every potential to soar — so long as its wings are graceful enough to sustain intensity and its arms are strong enough to hold together its drama.